telerik/xamarin-forms-docs/nativecontrols/android/chart/types/chart-types-pie.md

 ---
 title: Pie
-page_title: RadPieChartView  | Telerik UI for Android Documentation
+page_title: RadPieChartView  | Telerik UI for Xamarin.Android Documentation
 description: An overview page of RadPieChartView for Android.
 This article explains the most important things you need to know before using RadPieChartView.
 slug: chart-pie
 tags: radchartview, radpiechartview, chart, pie